martialmarel/CSV-to-json/readme.md

 These files are in the path ( data/CSV/ )
 A function built according to the input file the equivalent path for its reflection JSON ( data/JSON/ )

+How to execute scripts:

+1) no npm install required, no dependencies module used
+2) to launch the scripts, the syntax is as follows:
+$ node <script_name> <path of CSV file> <CSV separator | optionnal>

+example:
+$ node convert_read_memory_write.js data / CSV / customer-data.csv ','
+or
+$ node convert_stream_method.js data / CSV / customer-data.csv ','

+The output file is in the directory data / JSON / customer-data.json

     .
     ├── benchmark.js
     ├── common.js